konturio/geocint-runner/DOCUMENTATION.md

 	rm -rf data/planet-is-broken
 	profile_make_clean data/planet-latest-updated.osm.pbf

+data/out/hello_world.txt: data/out ## Create a simple txt file and say Hello World!
+	# this target will create /your_working_directory/geocint/data/out/hello_world.txt file with Hello World! line inside
+	echo "Hello World!" >> $@

 ```

+### Installation

 1. Create a new user with sudo permissions or use the existing one (the default user is "gis").
 Keep in mind that the best practice is to use this username for creating a Postgres role and database.
-Path ~/ is equivalent to /home/your_user/.
-This folder is a working directory for the geocint pipeline.
-2. Clone 3 repositories (geocint-runner, geocint-openstreetmap, your repo) to ~/
+2. Clone 3 repositories (geocint-runner, geocint-openstreetmap, your custom repo) to working directory.
 3. The geocint pipeline should [send messages](https://api.slack.com/messaging/sending) to the Slack channel.
 To set slack integration you should:

 * Create a [channel](https://slack.com/help/articles/201402297-Create-a-channel);